Produce8/actions-aws-ssm-params-to-env/README.md

 `$APPLICATION_URL` will be set to `https://api.com` and `$DB_NAME` will be set to `somedbname`.

+To avoid this default behavior and treat the json object as a string, use the json-as-string parameter.

 ### String data

 If you have an ssm parameter path of `/application/staging/parameter` with the value: